Epistemic Reject Option Prediction: Derivation of Epistemic Uncertainty for Specific Loss Functions

 \section{Derivation of Epistemic Uncertainty for Specific Loss Functions}

-Table~1 summarizes special instances of the Bayesian predictor $H_B(x,D)$, the total uncertainty $T(x,D)$ and the epistemic uncertainty $E(x,D)$ for three common loss functions: squared, 0/1-loss and the cross-entropy loss.
-Assuming that the conditional model factorizes as $p(x,y|\theta)=p(x)\,p(y|x,\theta)$, the predictive distribution takes the form
+Table~\ref{tab:Summary} summarizes special instances of the Bayesian predictor \(H_*(x,D)\), the total uncertainty \(T_*(x,D)\), and the epistemic uncertainty \(E_*(x,D)\) for three commonly used loss functions: squared loss, 0/1 loss, and cross-entropy loss.
+Throughout the paper, we assume that the parametric model of the data factorizes as